6 Solutions to Improve Warehouse Productivity and Efficiency | FORTNA

 Click here to schedule a demo.

-4. Apply the Pareto Principal
+4. Apply the Pareto Principle

 The Pareto Principle, or the 80/20 rule, is a more than-100-year-old theory that states 80% of all outcomes come from 20% of the effort.
 This principle can be used in distribution when considering inventory, order fulfillment and resource planning.
 To bring it into the twenty-first century, how do you maximise your return on investment?